 Major Arcana (important secret) represents 22 archetypal aspects of our life’s journey.
 It is helpful to imagine the major arcana arranged in a circle versus a line to visualize it as the wheel of life.

-The first Major Arcana card “0” in Tree Spirit Tarot, is called the Wonderer, (Fool) “the one who is wondering”.
-Cards “1-21” represent the path one takes in finding their unique place in the world along with its challenges and opportunities.
-Eventually a desire to feel whole inspires the wonderer to know its soul.
-This journey of the soul is held in the ancient teachings of the Kabbalah.
+In Tree Spirit Tarot, the first Major Arcana card “0” is the Wonderer, (Fool) “the one who is wondering”.
+Cards “1-21” represent the path one takes in search of their unique place in the world along with its challenges and opportunities.
+Eventually the desire to feel whole inspires the wonderer to reconnect with its soul.
+This journey of the soul is also found in the ancient teachings of the Kabbalah.